Cracked nipples most often result from chafing during sports and due to breastfeeding.

 - using a breast pump, particularly if the pump flange is too small

-Cracked nipples are most likely to occur in the first month postpartum, according to an article in the journal BMC Pregnancy and Childbirth.
+Cracked nipples are most likely to occur in the first month postpartum, according to an article in the journal

 As a baby is learning to nurse, they may take additional time and effort to latch onto the breast.
 The friction can irritate and sensitize the nipple.
 The nipple can also become dry, leading to cracked skin and occasional bleeding.